norhan-mahmod/Mars-Rover-problem/README.md

 3) you should enter the obstacles positions [x,y] of each obstacle
 4) you should enter the command
 # the valid commands are (F,B,L,R)
+if the rover see obstacle it will immediately stop before and report position, heading and Stopped due to collision, e.g. (3, 4) WEST
+STOPPED